CDCgov/abm-python-wrappers/docs/experiments.md

 )
 ```

+Experiments can be initialized form a config file at the root of the experiments
+directory, in this case `"tests"`, or in the path specified by their
+`super_experiment_name` and `sub_experiment_name`

-Any parameters from the config file can be overwritten on initialization through the keyword arguments.
-For example, to specify that the base input file should be modified to provide a new mean for some distribution, this can be accomplished using
+Any parameters from the config file can be overwritten on initialization through
+the keyword arguments.
+For example, to specify that the base input file should
+be modified to provide a new mean for some distribution, this can be accomplished
+using

 ```python
     experiment = Experiment(
         experiments_directory="tests",